-Fusion and IBT in the News: The Ion Beam Technology Group, recently shared the R&D 100 award for the "High Output Neutron Generator" by Adelphi Technology, Inc. The neutron production process begins with a plasma ion source whose development was led by Bernhard Ludewigt and Qing Ji of IBT.
+Fusion and IBT in the News: The Ion Beam Technology Program recently shared the R&D 100 award for the "High Output Neutron Generator" by Adelphi Technology, Inc. The neutron production process begins with a plasma ion source whose development was led by Bernhard Ludewigt and Qing Ji of IBT.
 It is the 13th of these "Oscars of Innovation" that IBT and its predecessor programs in magnetic fusion energy and Bevalac operations have figured into since their first victory in 1985.

 The accelerator NDCX-II and its uses are the subjects of "A New Accelerator to Study Steps on the Path to Fusion", a feature article by Berkeley Lab's public information department.
 It follows up on earlier stories about NDCX-II and about the role of computer simulation in NDCX-II (a key theme in accelerator design today).